-Mylan has been under relentless pressure over the pricing of the EpiPen since it surfaced that the list price for a set of two devices reached $609 this year, an increase of more than 500 percent from 2008.
-To alleviate widespread sticker shock at pharmacy counters, Mylan CEO Heather Bresch’s initial response was to announce a discount savings card of $300 on Aug.
-25, which tripled the value of an existing $100 savings card.
+Mylan has been under relentless pressure over the price of EpiPens since it surfaced that the list price for a set of two devices reached $609 this year.
+That’s an increase of more than 500 percent from 2008.
+To alleviate sticker shock at pharmacy counters, Mylan CEO Heather Bresch’s initial response was to announce a discount savings card of $300 on Aug.
+25, 2016.
+That tripled the value of an existing $100 savings card.

-But politicians with drug pricing on their radar weren’t placated, contending that this wasn’t adequate relief, especially for families whose children need to carry the devices in case of an anaphylactic emergency.
-In an attempt to quell the furor, five days later Mylan announced its generic version of the EpiPen – which will have different labeling on the identical device for half the price.
+But politicians with drug pricing on their radar weren’t placated.
+They contend this wasn’t adequate relief, especially for families whose children need to carry the devices in case of an anaphylactic emergency.
+In an attempt to quell the furor, five days later Mylan announced its generic version of the EpiPen.
+It will have different labeling on the identical device for half the price.

-Critics of Mylan’s EpiPen price increases have been asking: Rather than introduce a generic, why doesn’t Mylan just cut the price of the EpiPen two-pack?
+Critics of Mylan’s EpiPen price increases have been asking: Why doesn’t Mylan just cut the price of the EpiPen two-pack?

 Ronny Gal, an investment analyst with Sanford C. Bernstein who specializes in the pharmaceutical sector, explains that while Mylan could roll back its price, it’s hard to say how that would affect the costs that insurance companies pass along to consumers.
 He and other industry watchers have said that pharmacy benefits managers (PBMs) and their insurer clients ultimately set the charges to consumers through their co-pays and the size of deductibles in the insurance plans.

-In addition, some consumers have opted for lower-premium insurance plans, which require them to meet higher deductible levels before coverage kicks in.
+In addition, some consumers have opted for lower-premium insurance plans.
+These require them to meet higher deductible levels before coverage kicks in.
 In such cases, they were hit with the cost of $609 per two-pack or more – since families often have an EpiPen set for school or work while the allergic person also carries a set.
-As back-to-school season hit and parents showed up to refill annual auto-injector prescriptions – there was a lot of shock at the pharmacy counter, and a price backlash was born.
+Back-to-school season hit and parents showed up to refill annual auto-injector prescriptions.
+That’s when the shock hit at the pharmacy counter, and a price backlash was born.

 Gal thinks while negative headlines will persist, the company will get some marks from consumers and insurers for the generic’s introduction.
 In a note to investors, he and his Bernstein colleagues wrote that the PBMs and insurers set the costs paid by patients through deductibles and co-pays, and that these commonly differ between brands and generics.
 Thus, his team said: “there will be some automatic reduction of cost to patients from availability of generics; some payers [PBMs] may respond by alleviating medical policies; retailers selling the generics to self-pay patients could not charge much more than $300 (at the current environment), helping alleviate that cost.”